voxel51/fiftyone/docs/source/plugins/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Python operators typically use local execution for simple operations such as queries, tagging, mutating samples, annotation runs, short imports or exports.
 However for most interesting operations (computing similarity or mistakenness, computing visualizations), long running task orchestration is required.
 For this we recommend Apache Airflow, although similar tools can be used instead.

-A typical long running operation would look like this:

-1. Operators are registered in the local execution environment
-2. Browser fetches description of all registered operators
-3. Browser requests execution of a long running operator
-4. Local execution environment executes the operator
-5. Operator makes API request to airflow or another data orchestration platform to schedule a long running task
-   a.
-Operator returns a unique identifier, that is used to reference this long running task
-6. Browser requests updates on status via an operator that in turn calls the airflow status API
-    a.
-Browser correlates the previous execution using unique identifier it stored earlier
-    b.
-Browser displays status of all relevant tasks

 .. _plugins-directory: